-The ArCHIAM Centre for the study of Architecture and Cultural Heritage of India, Arabia and the Maghreb is an interdisciplinary forum currently based at University of Liverpool.
-Cutting across traditional disciplinary boundaries, the Centre provides an exciting opportunity for the study of both historical and contemporary phenomenon with an aim of developing theoretical positions but also through practice-based research.
+ArCHIAM, Centre for the Study of Architecture and Cultural Heritage of India, Arabia and the Maghreb, is an interdisciplinary forum based at the University of Liverpool.
+Cutting across traditional disciplinary boundaries, the Centre provides an exciting opportunity for the study of both historical and contemporary phenomena with the aim to develop theoretical positions but also practice-based research.

-The Centre consists of an international team of researchers from a variety of academic backgrounds in architecture, social history, architectural technology, archaeology, conservation and digital documentation, among others.
-In this sense one of the fundamental themes underlying the Centre’s research aims is the multidisciplinary study of how human culture and social practices are expressed spatially, and how in turn space affects the cultural practices of groups and communities.
+The Centre consists of an international team of researchers from a variety of academic backgrounds in architecture, archaeology, social history, ethnography, conservation and digital documentation.
+One of the key aims of the Centre is the multidisciplinary study of how human culture and social practices are expressed spatially, and how in turn space affects the cultural practices of groups and communities.

 For a number of years ArCHIAM team members have been involved in the ongoing study and documentation of heritage sites in the Middle East.
 By request of the Ministry of Heritage and Culture of the Sultanate of Oman a series of high-quality documentation efforts were carried out to ascertain the state of preservation of some of the country’s most important architectural exponents, including the Bahla UNESCO World Heritage Site.
 Beyond the production of plans, drawings, photographs, virtual reconstructions and other materials of the highest standard, the ArCHIAM Heritage Management Plans aim for the development of sustainable re-integration strategies of the traditional vernacular architecture into the country’s rapidly changing economic and social realities.
 To achieve this a strong emphasis is placed on the cooperation of local stakeholders and understanding the sensitivities and requirements of the inhabitants.